-6 When prompted, press any key to close the command prompt window.

-The move of SAS Web Parts for Microsoft SharePoint to the new machine is now complete.

-- 7 The next steps are as follows: - □ Secure SAS Web Parts for Microsoft SharePoint.
+- 6. When prompted, press any key to close the command prompt window. - The move of SAS Web Parts for Microsoft SharePoint to the new machine is now complete. - 7.
+Secure SAS Web Parts for Microsoft SharePoint.

-For more information, see "Configure HTTPS Connections for SAS Web Parts for Microsoft SharePoint" on page 86.
+For more information, see "Configure HTTPS Connections for SAS Web Parts for Microsoft SharePoint" on page 97.